Philip Holm: Playing career

 On 17 July 2018, Holm (a restricted free agent) opted to leave North America in agreeing to a one-year contract with Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL).
 During his lone season with the club, Holm recorded seven goals and 26 points in 61 games.
 He also skated in the 2019 KHL All-Star Game.

 On 13 August 2019, Holm made his return to North America, signing a one-year, two-way contract with the Chicago Blackhawks.
 Unable to secure a roster position with the Blackhawks at training camp, Holm began the 2019–20 season in the AHL with affiliate, the Rockford IceHogs.
-Holm made 30 appearances with Rockford, registering four goals and 15 points, before opting to mutually terminate his contract with the Blackhawks in order to resume his European career.
+Holm made 30 appearances with Rockford, registering four goals and 15 points, before opting to mutually terminate his contract with the Blackhawks to resume his European career.

 On 7 January 2020, Holm joined Lausanne HC of the National League (NL) on a one-year deal through the remainder of the 2019–20 season.
 He was brought in as a replacement for struggling fellow countryman, Jonas Junland.

 As a free agent leading into the 2020–21 season, Holm returned to the KHL in agreeing to a one-year deal on 20 November 2020 with Metallurg Magnitogorsk.
 Holm found instant success with Magnitogorsk, posting 9 points in 22 regular season games, before leading the blueline in the playoffs with 7 points through 12 post-season games.

 Holm opted to continue his career in the KHL, signing a two-year contract as a free agent with the Finnish-based club, Jokerit on 5 May 2021.

-As a free agent following Jokerit's withdrawal from the KHL, Holm opted to return to Sweden in signing a three-year contract with Örebro HK of the SHL, commencing in the 2022–23 season on 29 July 2022.
+As a free agent following Jokerit's withdrawal from the KHL, Holm opted to return to Sweden by signing a three-year contract with Örebro HK of the SHL, commencing in the 2022–23 season on 29 July 2022.

+After a one year stint with SC Rapperswil-Jona Lakers of the Swiss National League during the 2024–25 season, Holm returned to Djurgården for the 2025–26 SHL season.